boborbt/marp-dev-preview/README.md

 ## Features

-*   Live preview of Marp markdown files.
+*   Live preview of Marp markdown files, with position syncing.
+*   API to reload the slides using incremental updates.
 *   Automatic browser reload on file changes.
 *   Custom theme support.
 *   Keyboard navigation for slides.